haga-rak/fluxzy.core/README.md

 fxzy is a command line tool taking full advantage of the fluxzy engine, allowing you to a automate fluxzy features without writing any line of code.
 Run `fxzy --help` to get more information about this tool.

 # fluxzy.desktop
 fluxzy.desktop is a desktop application build with electron/angular/.NET.
-It is availabel on major platform (macOS, linux, Windows) and aims to be a strong tool for analyzing and debugging HTTP traffic.
+It is available on major platform (macOS, linux, Windows) and aims to be a strong tool for analyzing and debugging HTTP traffic.

+### How does fluxzy works?
+Fluxzy is an HTTP proxy like many other tool on market.
+Under the hood, fluxzy is quiet different for not being a simple combination of an HTTP client and HTTP server.
+In fact fluxzy is build a with a low level HTTP/1.1 fluxzy treats HTTP streams on lower level and have some custom build http engines allowing it to be to
+Fluxy

 ## Features list